 The present Poringland Primary School and Nursery was opened in 1967 and had been intended as a First School.
-It was used from the outset as a primary, and plans to develop a middle school were abandoned in 1980.
+It was used from the outset as a primary.

 From a high of 460 in 1967, the number on roll declined to around 210 in 1982.
-Since then numbers have risen.
-Today we have approximately 350 pupils on roll.
+Since then numbers have risen, with a very rapid increase in recent years.
+Today we have approximately 440 pupils on roll.